nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 To only keep valid presentations on the list, servers and clients MUST remove presentations whose `exp` (expiration) time has passed from the list.

-Clients that wish to retain their presence on the list MUST submit a new registration before the current entry's `exp` time has passed (once a day, for instance).
+Clients that wish to retain their presence on the list MUST submit a new registration before the current entry's `exp` time has passed.

 ### 3.4 Retracting presentations